Skintight Car: "You Can Make It"

 When drivers arrive at a questionable position, passengers and onlookers often say: “You can make it.”

-Yes . . . if you make your maneuver at just the precise angle . . . with no room for error.
+Only if you make your maneuver at just the precise angle, with absolutely no room for error, will you make it.

-In the case of the Ferrari Roma, or La Nova Dolce Vita as the car company calls it, pictured above, it seems that the driver may have been following a car similar to a Morgan Roadster, which measures 1,720 mm (67.7 inches) in width compared with the 1,978.5 mm (77.7 inches) of the Ferrari.
+In the case of the Ferrari Roma, or La Nova Dolce Vita as the car company calls it, pictured above, it seems that the driver may have been following a Morgan Roadster, which measures 1,720 mm (67.7 inches) in width compared with the 1,978.5 mm (77.7 inches) of the Ferrari.

 The V8 supercar reaches 100 km (62 miles) per hour in 3.4 seconds before reaching 320 km (199 miles).
 However, not even the Ferrari Roma can power its way through an unaccommodating street.